KenKundert/emborg/doc/commands.rst

 When run with no options it indicates when the last backup was created.
 For example::

    > emborg due
    backup was performed 19 hours ago.

 Adding the --days option results in the message only being printed if the backup has not been performed within the specified number of days.
 Adding the --email option results in the message being sent to the specified address rather than printed.
-This allows you to run the *due* command from a cron script in order to send your self reminders to do a backup if one has not occurred for a while.
+This allows you to run the :ref:`due <due>` command from a cron script in order to send your self reminders to do a backup if one has not occurred for a while.

 .. _extract: